 Carbon Monoxide Safety - Reviews safeguards to keep your home CO-free.
 (30-45 minutes: adult)

 Compressed Natural Gas Vehicles - Learn how compressed natural gas, or CNG, is a clean, economical alternative fuel for transportation.
 (30-45 minutes: high school - adult)

-Florence Water Treatment Plant Tour - School groups may tour the Florence Plant for a firsthand look at how we supply you with safe drinking water.
-We welcome groups of 10 to 80 students weekdays between 9:00 a.m. and 2:30 p.m. from May 1 to September 14.
+Florence Water Treatment Plant Tour - School groups may tour the Florence Plant for a firsthand look at how we supply safe drinking water to the community.
+We welcome groups of 10 to 60 students weekdays between 9:00 a.m. and 2:15 p.m., from May 1 to September 15, construction season permitting.
 Reservations are required at least two weeks in advance.
-(Approximately 1 hour; Kindergarten - 6th grade)
+A tour includes a water demonstration in the Florence Tour Room, a visit to the historic Minne Lusa Pumping Station and a narrated tram ride around the grounds of the plant.
+(Approximately 1 hour; 1st grade-adult)

 A Trip Behind Your Water Faucet - One of our speakers will come to your classroom to discuss how M.U.D. treats the metro Omaha area's drinking water.
 The program includes a short video and is highlighted by a water treatment demonstrations where our speaker transforms dirty Missouri River water, known as "raw water" into clear drinking water.
 (45 minutes to 1 hour: 1st - 12th grade)

 Thirstin Appearance - Our water mascot, "Thirstin," is a glass of safe, clean tap water with a baseball cap and straw.
 He promotes drinking water for health and refreshment.
 This presentation can include the "Thirstin's Water Adventure" video and a chance to meet Thirstin.
 Group photos are encouraged!
 (30 minutes to 1 hour: Kindergarten-6th grade)